soyjuanmacias/nexus/README.md

 ### Refactor

-If you think anything can be improved, please change it.
-We really like the philosohpy of boy scouts: "Leave things better than you found".
+If you think anything can be improved, please change it. e really like the boy scouts' philosophy: "Leave things better than you found".